-Idli is a South-Indian traditional breakfast delicacy, which is made with raw rice and lentils, ground, left to ferment and steamed to cook.
+Idli is a South-Indian traditional breakfast delicacy, which is made with par boiled rice and lentils, ground, left to ferment and steamed to cook.
 There are many factors that dictate the quality.
 It is a healthy comfort breakfast rich in carbohydrates and proteins when eaten moderately since it is a steamed dish.

 I still remember as a kid how I used to hate them as my mom used to mostly make idli for breakfast.
 But now, it’s my favourite for which I take all hardships to prepare.
 As I live in a cold place, it is very difficult to get the right fermentation.
 They never came out soft and fluffy.
 I had done everything perfect but ended up with hard ones.
 I could never manage to get the slightly sour aroma of the fermented batter.
 Finally I have succeeded in creating the perfect idlis.
 Please refer to my earlier post on Idli and Dosa batter and then continue.

 I usually try not to stir the batter after fermentation so that the batter is airy which yields idlis that are fluffy and soft.
 If you want to stir, use a ladle and gently stir the fermented batter.
 Grease the plates with a drop of oil.
 Take a scoop of batter and fill it in each mould.

 Boil 2 cups of water water over high heat in a pressure cooker/steamer/any vessel which could hold the idli moulds and place the mould with batter in it and cover it with a lid.
 Steam for 5 min over high heat and 5 to 8 minutes over medium heat.
 Remove them from plates and allow it to cool.
 Scoop them from the plates using a spoon serve with sambar, any chutney of your choice, or any podi.

 The first day I served with carrot chutney and the second day with peanut chutney and onion chutney.
 I didn’t have time to prepare sambar.
 Don’t forget to come back for the chutney recipes!…will follow….